Taking the train in Indonesia

 If you buy at a station less than 3 days before departure, they'll give you the orange boarding pass and you can board the train.

-To get a boarding pass, go to one of the touch-screen computer terminals marked Check-in counter at the station entrance and either scan the barcode or type in the booking reference.
+To get a boarding pass at the station, go to one of the touch-screen computer terminals marked Check-in counter at the station entrance and either scan the barcode or type in the booking reference.
 Your booking will appear on the screen.
 Touch print and the paper roller printer will print your boarding passes.
 No ID is needed.
 You can do this at any time between several days before departure right up until a few minutes before departure.
 Originally, you could only print off a boarding pass at the station where your journey starts, now you can print them off for any journey at any station.

 ID check before accessing the platforms: You will be asked to show the boarding pass and your passport at the ID check desk at the entrance to the platforms, it's all part of a drive to eliminate ticket scalping.